cs19b013iittp/titans/README.md

 ---> The results of the stalls, no. of clock cycles, no. of instructions executed and IPC is shown at the bottom.
 ---> Also the instructions where the stall occurs are outputted at the bottom.

+# Phase 3
+2 Levels of cache is implemented in this phase.
+Both the caches are implemented using LRU replacement policy.
+The cache is an inclusive cache i.e, while bringing data from memory, it is kept in L1 level of cache and also L2 level of cache.

+Implementation:
+1. Two queues are maintained.
+One for L1 level and other for L2.
+2. Whenever there is a cache miss in both L1 and L2, the data is brought from the memory and pushed into L1 and as well as L2 (i.e, both the arrays).
+3.

 ---------------------------------------------------------------------------------------------------------------------------------------------
 ## Development server